perladvent/perldotcom/content/article/_pub_2005_03_17_symtables.md

 {
+   "authors" : [
+      "phil-crow"
+   ],
+   "image" : null,
+   "description" : " Having almost achieved the state of perfect laziness, one of my favorite modules is Class::DBI::mysql.
+It makes MySQL database tables seem like classes, and their rows like objects.
+This completely relieves me from using SQL in most cases.
+This...", "thumbnail" : "/images/_pub_2005_03_17_symtables/111-syboltbl_trix.gif", "draft" : null,
    "slug" : "/pub/2005/03/17/symtables",
+   "date" : "2005-03-17T00:00:00-08:00",
+   "categories" : "data",
+   "title" : "Symbol Table Manipulation",
    "tags" : [
       "dynamic-variable-names",
       "global-variables",
       "no-strict",
       "symbol-tables",
       "symbolic-references"
-   ],
-   "date" : "2005-03-17T00:00:00-08:00",
-   "draft" : null,
-   "image" : null,
-   "authors" : [
-      "phil-crow"
-   ],
-   "description" : " Having almost achieved the state of perfect laziness, one of my favorite modules is Class::DBI::mysql.
-It makes MySQL database tables seem like classes, and their rows like objects.
-This completely relieves me from using SQL in most cases.
-This...", "thumbnail" : "/images/_pub_2005_03_17_symtables/111-syboltbl_trix.gif", "categories" : "data",
-   "title" : "Symbol Table Manipulation"
+   ]
 }